TalhaAkhun/TalhaAkhun/README.md

 I'm dedicated to continuous improvement, with a primary focus on `JavaScript` and its frameworks, particularly React and Redux.
 Through platforms like `FreeCodeCamp`, I've built a solid foundation in `Full Stack Web Development`.I have completed a course in `FreeCodeCamp` and will be achieving certificates in the future

 👯 **Open to Collaboration:**
-I'm actively seeking collaboration on open-source projects, especially those involving JavaScript and React-Redux technologies.
+I'm actively seeking collaboration on `open-source projects`, especially those involving JavaScript and React-Redux technologies.
 My aim is to contribute to meaningful projects that benefit the broader development community.

 💬 Expertise and Learning Focus:
 Feel free to inquire about my expertise in `front-end development`.
 As a current **Full Stack Web Development** student, I'm also exploring areas like data sciences and machine learning algorithms.